BeRo1985/pasvulkan/docs/renderer_design.md

 #### Fallback Path

 When mesh shader support is unavailable, PasVulkan falls back transparently to standard `vkCmdDrawIndexedIndirect` using the conventional vertex/index pipeline.
 No meshlet culling is performed in this path; node-level Hi-Z culling (per TGroup mesh node, independent of meshlets) still applies.
+Because culling granularity is already at the mesh-node level rather than the whole-object level, this fallback path can achieve culling effectiveness comparable to the mesh-shader path — provided the glTF content is well-subdivided into mesh nodes.
+Content authors can therefore influence culling quality directly through their scene graph structure, even on hardware without mesh shader support.

 ### Missing Features